UniversalDependencies/docs/_nmf/feat/Case.md

 ## Case stacking

-Suansu allows case stacking (*Suffixaufnahme*, Plank 1985), where two case suffixes appear together on one noun phrase.
+Naga-Suansu allows case stacking (*Suffixaufnahme*, Plank 1985), where two case suffixes appear together on one noun phrase.
 Combinations found in the corpus include `GenAbl`, `DatAgn`, and `AgnTop`.

 ### <a name="GenAbl">`GenAbl`</a>: genitive ablative